 Jurisdiction is an aspect of our procedural law which forms or accounts for a large percentage of defenses in both civil and criminal cases that come before the courts.
 Jurisdiction or lack of it is therefore the bedrock of every adjudication.
-According to Black's law Dictionary18, jurisdiction is "a court's power to decide a case or issue".
-In furthering the conceptual understanding of jurisdiction and its fundamental impact in litigation19, additional authorities need be considered.
-The word 'jurisdiction' has been defined20as follows:
+According to Black's law Dictionary 18, jurisdiction is "a court's power to decide a case or issue".
+In furthering the conceptual understanding of jurisdiction and its fundamental impact in litigation ??9, additional authorities need be considered.
+The word 'jurisdiction' has been defined ??0 It appears that this definition is terse.
+It is therefore best to gather the meaning from its judicial interpretation.
+The Supreme Court, per Karibi-Whyte JSC (as he then was) held in National Bank of Nigeria Ltd Vs Soroye as follows: